Price Markup Calculator

 E-commerce retailers, wholesale bulk buyers, manufacturing plants, freelance consultants setting service retainers, and agency owners rely on markup calculations to construct profitable pricing tiers.

-How to Calculate Your Required Retail Selling Price
+How to Calculate Required Retail Selling Price

 1. Enter the total base cost price of your product or asset channel (supports all global currencies).
 2. Input your ultimate desired profit margin percentage target.
 3. Click calculate to generate your required selling price and markup index.